 But the one thing it gave me that I will never forget is my love of travel.
 I will now always be curious about what traditions and cultural experiences are going on in other places around the world.
 So, what’s the next step after catching the travel bug?
 It’s simple, put on your adulting pants and find a career that caters to such desires.

-Destini was a spring 2017 SAI Sorrento is from the University of Tampa.
+Destini was a spring 2017 SAI Sorrento student from the University of Tampa.
+She was also an SAI Ambassador in 2017/18.